The geometry of jamming algorithms in the random Lorentz gas

 Another -- in some ways more salient -- theoretical challenge entails predicting the jamming density.
-For three-dimensional hard spheres, that quantity had long been understood to be algorithm invariant, with a volume fraction of about 64\%, thus cementing \emph{random close packing} as a physically robust and universal concept.
-Over the last couple of decades, however, the confounding role played by various factors, such as the degree of crystallinity~\cite{torquato2000mrj} and the preparation scheme~\cite{charbonneau2012universal,charbonneau2021finitesize,morse2024amorphous}, including the choice of initial conditions~\cite{ozawa2012jamming,charbonneau2021finitesize}, have softened that apparent robustness.
-At this point, even identifying a physically (let alone mathematically~\cite[p.~240--2]{chiu2013stochastic}) meaningful observable remains an open challenge.
+For three-dimensional hard spheres, that quantity had long been understood to be algorithm invariant, with a volume fraction of about 64\%, thus cementing \emph{random close packing} (RCP) as a physically robust and universal concept.
+Over the last couple of decades, however, the confounding role played by various factors, such as the degree of crystallinity~\cite{torquato2000mrj} and the preparation scheme~\cite{ charbonneau2021finitesize,morse2024amorphous}, including details of the initial conditions~\cite{ozawa2012jamming,charbonneau2021finitesize}, have softened confidence in the robustness of RCP.
+At this point, even identifying a physically (let alone mathematically~\cite[p.~240--2]{chiu2013stochastic}) meaningful substitute remains an open challenge.
+In light of this, several alternatives have been offered as replacements for RCP: numerical extensions of the equilibrium liquid line~\cite{Kamien2007}, the endpoint of absorbing-state processes~\cite{Wilken2021}, the most random jammed configuration~\cite{torquato2000mrj}, and the densest isostatic packing~\cite{boltonlum2024}.
+While these approaches are useful in their own contexts, all introduce some degree of algorithmic arbitrariness such as explicit or implicit thermalization~\cite{morse2024amorphous}.

+Some of us have recently proposed that ``the lowest jammed density achievable through bulk physical processes involving monotonic compression'', $\varphi_\mathrm{J0}$, might be a well defined quantity~\cite{morse2024amorphous}.
+Put differently, to determine $\varphi_\mathrm{J0}$ one needs to identify an algorithm for jamming hard spheres akin to gradient descent (GD) for energy minimization in that it is both greedy and local.